Hoseinpy/exchange/README.md

 - [x] add command for all views
 - [x] add reCaptcha # maybe work or not work
 - [ ] dockerize the project
+- [x] in ticket also user can reply for admin